zhiminwen/icp-helm-repo-local/readme.md

 ## Intro
 IBM Cloud Private V1.2 comes with a local helm repository.
 The local repository sometimes is the only way to get Chart packages in an isolated environment.

-However the local repo directory is builtin with the ICO.
+However the local repo directory resides inside the container.
 There is no way to make persistent changes to host updated helm chart packages.
 In this small project, I update the default helm repo kubernetes resource for hosting persistent changes on the helm repo.

 ## Steps
-- clone the git
+- Clone the git
 - Copy out the out of box repo from pod
 ```
 mkdir -p icp/local_helm_repo